SAP-samples/teched2025-IN162/exercises/ex6/README.md

    4. The response is then summarized using AI Adapter and sent back
    ![Pic 21-2](./images/ex61-5.png)
    <br><br>

 ## Exercise 6.2 - Go through pre-build Joule Skill to trigger the generation of key talking points for customer meeting

+**You need not build any of the artifacts in this exercise Joule Skill is provided pre-build to generate the summarized report.**

 1. You can access the pre-build Joule skill on this system
 	1. https://in162-ntn259xc.eu10.build.cloud.sap/